 Is ProtonVPN trustworthy?

 Yes, it is.
-ProtonVPN uses the robust AES-256 encryption that is almost impossible to crack.
+ProtonVPN uses robust AES-256 encryption that is almost impossible to crack.
 The source code for each ProtonVPN app on different devices is publicly available to check if it is safe.

 Is ProtonVPN the best VPN?